 Knowledge and understanding

-- The students will have an overview of the international actors: the UN, World Bank and other major agencies and organizations and their mandates and policies, and be able to give an assessment of the strengths and weaknesses of the different systems.
+- The students will have an overview of global health governance, the international actors (UN, World Bank and other major agencies), their mandates and policies, and be able to give an assessment of the strengths and weaknesses of the different systems.

-- The students will obtain advanced knowledge about global health status and health care systems, and can defend the health intervention strategy and framework for monitoring and evaluating its effects.
+- The students will have advanced knowledge about global health status and health care systems, health intervention strategies and approaches to monitoring and evaluating effects.

 Skills and competences

-- Students will be able to analyse and deal critically with an international health problem and develop proposals for effective and adequate response.
+- Students will be able to analyse and deal critically with a global health problem and develop proposals for effective and adequate response.

 - Students can analyse existing theories, methods and interpretations in the field.

 - Students will be prepared for work internationally in both emergencies and more development-oriented health care.